TobiZog/cinnamon-dynamic-wallpaper/README.md

 - 10 day periods
 - HEIF converter
 - Image configuration assistent with simple one-click setup for image choices
-- Online location estimation or offline with manual latitude and longitude input
+- Online location estimation (three provider) or offline with manual latitude and longitude input
 - Time periods individual configured by user
 - Offline sun angles estimation
 - Image stretching over multiple displays or repeat image for every display
-- Show image on lock screen
+- Creating a color gradient based on the current wallpaper for images which not fill the whole screen

 ### Tested Cinnamon versions
 - 5.4 (Mint 21)